Home Alone: Plot

-The McCallister family is preparing to spend Christmas in Paris, gathering at Kate and Peter's home in a Chicago suburb on the night before their departure.
-Kate and Peter's youngest son, Kevin, is the subject of ridicule by his older siblings and cousins.
-Kevin inadvertently ruins the family dinner after a brief scuffle with his oldest brother Buzz, in which Kevin's airplane ticket is accidentally thrown away, resulting in Kate sending him up to the attic.
-Kevin berates his mother for allowing the rest of the family to pick on him and wishes that his family would disappear.
-During the night, heavy winds create a power outage, disabling the alarm clocks and causing the family to oversleep.
-In the confusion and rush to get to the airport, Kevin is accidentally left behind.
+The McCallister family prepares to spend Christmas in Paris, gathering at Kate and Peter's home in Winnetka, a Chicago suburb, on the night before their departure.
+Kate and Peter's youngest son Kevin is ridiculed by his siblings and cousins due to his immaturity.
+Kevin inadvertently ruins the family dinner after a scuffle with his oldest brother Buzz, resulting in Kate sending him up to the attic.
+Frustrated with Kate for allowing the rest of the family to pick on him, Kevin wishes that his family would disappear.
+During the night, heavy winds damage electricity and phone lines to the house, disabling the alarm clocks and causing the family to oversleep.
+In the confusion and rush to get to O'Hare Airport, Kevin is accidentally left behind.

-Kevin wakes to find the house empty, and the family cars still in the garage, unaware that they had rented vans to take them to the airport.
+Kevin wakes to find the house empty and the family cars still in the garage, unaware that they had rented vans to take them to the airport.
 Thinking that his wish has come true, he is overjoyed with his newfound freedom.
-Later, Kevin becomes frightened by his next door neighbor, "Old Man" Marley, who is rumored to be a serial killer who murdered his own family.
-The McCallister home is soon stalked by the "Wet Bandits", Harry and Marv, a pair of burglars who have been breaking into other vacant houses in the neighborhood.
+Later, Kevin becomes frightened by his eccentric next-door neighbor, "Old Man" Marley, rumored to be a serial killer nicknamed the "South Bend Shovel Slayer" who murdered his own family.
+The McCallister home is soon stalked by the "Wet Bandits", Harry and Marv, a pair of burglars who have been breaking into other houses in the neighborhood where the families are on vacation.
 Kevin tricks them into thinking that his family is still home, forcing them to postpone their plans to rob the McCallister house.

-Kate realizes mid-flight that Kevin was left behind, and upon arrival in Paris, the family discovers that all flights for the next two days are booked, and that the phone lines are still down back home in Chicago.
-Peter and the rest of the family stay in his brother's apartment in Paris, while Kate manages to get a flight back to Scranton, Pennsylvania.
-She tries to find a flight to Chicago, but all the flights are booked.
-Kate is overheard by Gus Polinski, the lead member of a traveling polka band, who offers to let her travel with them to Chicago in a moving van.
+Kate realizes mid-flight that Kevin was left behind, and upon arrival in Paris, Kate plans to return home immediately due to Kevin being home alone, but the family discovers that all flights for the next two days are booked, and that the phone lines are still down back home in Chicago.
+Peter and the rest of the family stay at his brother Rob's apartment in Paris while Kate stays at the airport in hopes of finding a seat on an outbound flight to Chicago more quickly.
+Kate is unsuccessful, but convinces a couple to trade tickets to Dallas, Texas with her.
+After then flying to Scranton, Pennsylvania, she meets Gus Polinski, the lead member of a traveling polka band, who offers to let her travel with them to Chicago in a moving van on the way to Milwaukee.